IMPORTANT INFORMATION...

 The key is prevention!

-Avoid using the broad white Elastoplast on a blister, as removing it later can pull the skin off around the blister, causing a raw area.
+Please avoid using the broad white Elastoplast on a blister.
+Removing it later can pull the skin off around the blister, causing a raw area.

-Under no circumstances should blisters be cut open.
+Blisters should never be cut open.
 Instead, use a syringe and needle to draw out the moisture from the blister and fill it with mercurochrome, mentholated spirits, or Friars Balsam.
-Sterilize cotton thread with an alcohol prep and thread it through the blister.
+Sterilise cotton thread with an alcohol prep and thread it through the blister.

-Leave a bit of cotton thread sticking out on each side of the blister to aid in drainage.
+Leave a bit of cotton thread on each side of the blister to aid drainage.
 For best results, combine this method with a Genocide plaster.
 The blister will dry up quickly, allowing you to continue walking comfortably.

-Foot care facilities are not available at the camp, but fellow hikers will provide advice and assistance.
+Foot care facilities are unavailable at the camp, but fellow hikers will provide advice and assistance.
 It's advisable to learn about foot care beforehand.
-If you need more information than what we provide, consult experienced hikers for further details.
+If you need more information than we provide, consult experienced hikers for further details.

 Bring coarse salt to make saline water and a salt solution to soak your feet in the evening.
-This helps disinfect and strengthen the skin, as well as remove deposits.
+This helps disinfect and strengthen the skin and remove deposits.

 Is there an age limit for the hike?

-We allow older hikers to participate in the Tankwa Caminos as long as they are in good general health, preferably not over 75 years old, and practice good walking habits.
+We allow older hikers to participate in the Tankwa Caminos if they are in good general health, preferably not over 75 years old, and practice good walking habits.
 Elderly walkers must provide a medical certificate from a doctor or specialist upon registration.
 The certificate should be on the letterhead of the issuing doctor or specialist.
 This requirement also applies to people with chronic illnesses.

-Providing proof of completing previous walking routes within the last two years, including distances and evidence of completion, will help in approving such applications.
+Providing proof of completing previous walking routes within the last two years, including distances and evidence of completion, will help approve such applications.

 People with diabetes are advised not to participate in the Tankwa Caminos due to the challenges of refrigerating necessary insulin.
 Blisters on their feet can lead to inflammation and slow-healing or non-healing ulcers.